Devonshire Association

 The Devonshire Association (DA) is a learned society founded in 1862 by William Pengelly and modelled on the British Association, but concentrating on research subjects linked to Devon in the fields of science, literature and the arts.

 History

 The first meeting was held in Exeter, England in 1862 with a membership of 69 and, except for 1942, meetings have been held annually in different locations around the county every year since.
+James Hine, a Plymouth architect and the association's president in 1897, was the last remaining founding member of the association at the time of his death in 1914.
+The only time the association has met outside of Devon was when it held its annual meeting in Launceston as Hine was too ill to travel.
 Although similar in format to older groups such as the Plymouth Institution (inaugurated in 1812) and the Devon and Exeter Institution (1813), The Devonshire Association's aims were broader and more ambitious.

 By 1877, there were around 500 members and this number remained fairly constant until just before the Second World War.
 In 1932 the first of a number of local branches was established in Plymouth, and subject-based sections were formed, specialising in botany, buildings, entomology, geology, history, literature, folklore and the dialect of Devon.
 By 1952 membership had risen to 1,100 and to over 1,800 by the centenary in 1963.
 In 2009 membership stood at 1,306.